 While I was motivated to get my net worth positive back in the day, calculating my net worth still motivates me today.

 At the end of each month, I get excited to see what my net worth is.
 I am a competitive person and I want to see my net worth increase each and every month.
 I base many of my decisions on wanting to get further and further ahead financially so that I can be financially independent.
-You can classify me as an investor and not a debtor.

 I look back at my chart of my net worth and see how over time I have increased it.
 Yes there are months when it drops, but the general trend is up.
 As I have invested more in the stock market, my money grows at a faster rate, increasing my net worth at a faster pace when the market goes up.